Doctor of Philosophy

 USQ academics are recognised throughout the world for their excellence in research.
 Some of the projects you can tap into are at the forefront of cutting edge research.
 As a research student you would have the commitment and support to make a difference to society in a meaningful way.

 USQ is committed to excellence in research training and provide a quality research training experience for our students.
 We maintain our relevance in research by linking with industry and business through local and international research networks.

-You can start your PhD at any time during the year.
 To start your PhD you need to clarify your research topic and seek an academic staff member to be your supervisor.
 This can sometimes take time so it is wise to allow several months for discussion with potential supervisors and for consideration of your application.

 How much will it cost?

 Approximate annual costs1 for your first year of study (8 units) in this program are:

 All Australian citizens, Australian permanent residents and New Zealand citizens commencing a Higher Degree by Research (HDR) program will have their tuition fees paid by the Australian Commonwealth Government under the Research Training Program (RTP) Fees Offset scheme.
 The RTP Fees Offset scheme covers program fees for an HDR student up to a maximum period of four years for full-time study or up to eight years part-time study for a Doctoral program, and up to a maximum period of two years for full-time or four years part-time for a Masters by Research program.